Charel-G/underfloor-heating-planner/README.md

 Pipes are drawn from each distributor to its zones using an A* search that explores eight directions.
 Diagonal steps are straightened into horizontal and vertical segments so the pipes never run at odd angles or through walls.
 After reaching the zone, only the supply line traces a serpentine loop.
-The loop begins at the entry edge of the zone and runs in rows or columns depending on which wall is entered before returning to the point where the return line starts.
-The return line then retraces the original route back to the distributor so no second loop is drawn inside the zone.
-The serpentine pattern is clipped to the actual zone polygon so irregular shapes like triangles no longer produce pipes outside their boundaries.
+The loop now starts from the entry side itself—typically a doorway—and winds back and forth across the room before returning to the entry to meet the return line.
+The return pipe retraces the original route back to the distributor, so no second loop is drawn inside the zone.
+The serpentine pattern is clipped to the actual zone polygon so irregular shapes like triangles do not produce pipes outside their boundaries.

 ## Features